wdzwonczyk/portfolio/src/content/work/studiz.md

 exploreText: Check the mobile app
 ---

-The Studiz is not only a company name but also its flagship solution, a mobile app prepared for students to make their life easier and cheaper.
-The development of this app was informed by comprehensive desk research, helping me understand the unique challenges students face and create a user-friendly and highly functional solution.
-In the app, users can find hundreds of attractive discounts that will allow them to save money.
-Additionally, the app offers features such as a digital Student ID used for identification, a Canteen system, Library system, and more, all designed with insights from our research to cater to the specific needs of students.
+Studiz is both the name of the company and its flagship product—a mobile app designed to simplify and economize student life.
+The app offers hundreds of discounts, a digital Student ID, a canteen system, a library system, and more, all tailored to the specific needs of students.

-In this study case, I'll specifically focus on the rationale behind deciding to create a design system and will compare solutions before and after the redesign process.
+In this case study, I’ll dive into the rationale behind creating a comprehensive design system and the significant improvements achieved through the redesign process.

+## The challenge

+The primary challenge was to create a design that met the latest design standards, stood out from competitors, and provided a clean, easy-to-navigate flow that met users’ expectations while aligning with the company’s business goals.

+## Research

+To address these issues, we conducted extensive research:

+- **User Interviews**: We interviewed students to understand their pain points and expectations.
+- **Surveys**: Distributed surveys to gather quantitative data on user preferences and behaviors.
+- **Usability Testing**: Observed users interacting with the app to identify problem areas and gather direct feedback.

+Based on this research, we discovered that users often felt lost and confused.
+The navigation was not intuitive, and the information architecture needed significant improvements to enhance the user experience.

-## Design system, Pattern Library and Style Guide
+## Design System

-The main goal of my work was to redesign a mobile app and desktop web app.
-To accomplish this in the most effective way, I created a Design System that could enable the company to work more efficiently.
-Based on my previous job experience and knowledge gained during my free time, I created a brand new system from scratch, which allowed me to keep all design rules, such as colors and typography, with a description of when and how to use them.
-The system also includes the whole components library and views in one place.

-Thanks to the Design System, Studiz company and its developers now have a source of truth regarding mobile app/web app design rules and components that can be followed by them anytime.
-For designers, they can now maintain design consistency throughout all Studiz solutions.
+To address these challenges effectively, I developed a comprehensive design system from scratch.
+The design system included:

+- **Colors**: A well-defined color palette with usage guidelines.
+- **Typography**: Font styles and sizes for consistency.
+- **Spacing & Grids**: Guidelines for layout and spacing.
+- **Icon Library**: A collection of icons with usage instructions.
+- **Components Library**: Reusable UI components and design patterns.
+- **Documentation**: Detailed descriptions of when and how to use each element.

+This design system became the single source of truth for both designers and developers at Studiz.
+It ensured consistency across all platforms and streamlined the design and development process, making it more efficient and scalable.

 ## Before and after